andycamguy/tictactoe/pseudocode.md

 CurrentPlayer = null; //eventually will mean it will be X or O END
+I totally forgot? how do we tell when the game ends?\

+Something Justin would ask me: what does your pseudocode look like and how would you define state?
+Is it the wind condition(s) Does the board define state.
+I put in data and gives me a result so that is part of state.
+After state is defined in game won, do I need to restart state?
 ## Functional

 | -------- | -------- | -------- |